lmotte/graph-prediction-with-fused-gromov-wasserstein/README.md

 Plotting the learned templates
 ```

-You can plot the learned map (See in test.py how to do it) to compare it to the true map plotted above.
+You can plot the learned map (See in test.py how to do it) and compare it to the true map plotted above.

 ![true](illustrations/learned.jpg)